 4. In the pharmacist's professional judgment, the interruption of therapy might reasonably produce undesirable health consequences or cause physical or mental discomfort; and

-5. The dispensing pharmacist must notify the prescriber of the refill within seven business days.
-If no current prescriber exists, the pharmacist is required to document this in their internal record-keeping system.
+5. The dispensing pharmacist must notify the prescriber of the refill within seven business days, or if no current prescriber exists, document this in their internal record-keeping system.

-This legislation is set to take effect on July 1, 2025.
+This act is set to take effect on July 1, 2025.